WHY NO (BETA FOUR) SPEED?

 Betahi-fi is the revolutionary recording system that Sony developed to deliver superior stereo sound quality to video recording.
 To find out about it click here.
 (A new window replaces this one.)

-*Flutter and wow, in sound reproduction, is a waver in a reproduced tone or group of tones that is caused by irregularities in turntable or tape drive speed during recording, duplication, or reproduction.
-Low-frequency irregularities cause wow and are recognized aurally as fluctuations in pitch.
+*Wow and flutter.
+In sound reproduction wow is a waver in a reproduced tone or group of tones that is caused by irregularities in turntable or tape drive (speed) during recording, duplication, or reproduction.
+Think of an LP record with the hole off center.
+Low-frequency irregularities cause flutter and are recognized aurally as fluctuations in pitch.
 Irregularities that occur at higher frequencies are called flutter and cause a roughening of the tone: a piano sounds like a harp, and voices waver with small, rapid variations above and below proper pitch.
-Included among the causes of flutter and wow in disks are high spots in drive rollers and an off-centre hole in the disk.
+Included among the causes of wow and flutter in disks are high spots in drive rollers and an off-centre hole in the disk.
 In tape and film reproducers, characteristic causes include nonuniform tension in take-up and playoff reels and mechanical distortion of the tape.
 Low-frequency background noise, either recorded on disk or tape from the recording mechanism or added to the reproduced tone from the reproducing mechanism, is known as rumble and is usually the result of vibration of the drive mechanism. (source: Encyclopedia Britannica also see Dolby® and dbx® sound processing by clicking here.)

 To go back to the Beta speeds page click here.